WHMCS/developer-docs/advanced/upgrade-to-whmcs-8.md

 ### Carbon

-`Carbon\Carbon::parse()` now returns false for invalid values.
+Carbon has been upgraded from version 1 to version 2. `Carbon\Carbon::parse()` now returns false for invalid values.
 Previous versions of Carbon would throw an exception.

 ### Guzzle

+Guzzle has been upgraded from version 5 to version 7.
+The major changes in this upgrade are listed below.
+For more information and a full list of changes, see [Guzzle's documentation][https://github.com/guzzle/guzzle/blob/master/UPGRADING.md].

 The `client::get()` returns have changed, so you may need to switch to `getBody()->getContents` or cast `->getBody()` to a string.

-You may need to consider these changes:
+You may need to consider making these changes:

 * Use `base_uri` rather than `base_url`.
 * Store cookies in `CookieJarInterface`, not a `key => value` array.